Cologne Cathedral: Ongoing renovation

-The Schlaitdorf sandstone, which was used from 1842 onwards for the transept façades and the upper parts of the nave and transept, shows the most intensive weathering.
+The sandstone, which was used from 1842 onwards for the transept façades and the upper parts of the nave and transept, shows the most intensive weathering.
 It is therefore constantly being renewed and until the 1980s was preferably replaced with Londorf basalt lava, which is considered to be very weather-resistant, but is not sandy beige, but grey in color.
 Since the 1990s, however, the cathedral master builders have endeavored to carry out the restoration with stones that come as close as possible to the original sandstone.
 The cathedral works (Dombauhütte) has already tested numerous means of preserving the stones.
 A convincing method has not yet been found.
 In addition, the iron anchors and dowels that hold the many parts of the architectural decoration are also beginning to rust.
 They are threatening to crack the stones and need to be replaced with steel parts.
 "It is therefore foreseeable that no one alive today will ever see the cathedral without scaffolding."

 Regular renovation work is required due to sporadic earthquake damage.
 For example, during the 1992 Roermond earthquake, the 400 kg finial on the eastern pinnacle of the southern transept gable broke off, smashed through the roof and damaged the roof truss.
 Four other finials were loosened.

-From May to November 2021, a remote-controlled drone took 200,000 high-resolution photos of all parts of the façade from a distance of 5 to 7 m and assembled them into a digital 3D model of the cathedral, which offers a very accurate representation with 25 billion polygons.
+From May to November 2021, an airplane took 200,000 high-resolution photos of all parts of the façade from a distance of 5 to 7 m and assembled them into a digital 3D model of the cathedral, which offers a very accurate representation with 25 billion polygons.
 This makes it possible to precisely document the current condition and the need for conservation and restoration, even in remote areas.
 The 3D model has a size of 50 gigabytes.
 The cost of creating the model was in the six-figure range.

+In March 2026, the cathedral's management announced that it would begin charging admission for tourists in the second half of the year to support maintenance expenses.